Something went wrong

 U.S. HouseholdsU.S.
 Heating Oil Households

-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal.
-In the case of U.S., two of the closest terminals are CITGO in Vestal, NY and BUCKEYEES in New Haven, CT.
-Then, the truck delivers the #2 heating oil to homes and businesses in U.S..
+With 3,485,945,000 gallons of oil delivered to U.S. homes during this past winter, the U.S. community looks to its 2308 oil companies when temperatures dip.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+In the case of U.S., two of the closest terminals are Husky in Duluth, MN and Husky in Esko, MN.
+Then, the truck delivers the fuel oil to homes and businesses throughout U.S. and the surrounding region.

 Is oil heating cheaper than gas?